luyadev/luya/docs/guide/app-translation.md

 This would return *Hello everyone, i am title top!*.

-### Placeholders as Parameters
+### Placeholders as parameters

 Sometimes you may want to add a placeholder you can fill up with specific content.
-You can use a key for the placholder or using the array keys:
+You can use a key for the placeholder or using the array keys:

 ```php
 return [